MileHacker Logo

 Iconic Landmarks

-Abu Tig Marina: Lined with luxury yachts, it offers a picturesque promenade.
+Abu Tig Marina: Lined with luxury yachts, it offers a lovely promenade.
 The harbor hosts upscale restaurants, chic bars, and boutique shops.
 It is also the main starting point for numerous boat excursions into the Red Sea.
 Its lively atmosphere makes it a must-visit, notably after sunset.

 Landmarks